fvanwijk/mox/readme.md

 If you provide a mock, the functions of this mock are copied to the result as $-methods.
 * `rejectingResourceResult` and `nonResolvingResourceResult` return resource results with rejecting or empty promises.

-### extendElement

-Extends the element with function to be called on that element.
-The only extended function currently is `findByBinding` which traverses that childNodes to find an element with the given binding.
-It mimics the Protractor findBindings / by.binding.

 ### addSelectors

 Adds helper functions to an element that simplify element selections.